john-guo/vocaloid_in_centos72/README.md

 # vocaloid_in_centos72
-chinese actress vocaloid linux library and tools(centos72 only), no official resouce due to copyright.
+vocaloid centos72, no official resouce due to copyright.